KeithCharlieTaylor/after-wordpress/_posts/2019-10-28-hello-world.md

 I've been dedicated to using WordPress for all my websites during the last 15 years.
 But now, I'm trying something new.
 Primarily because I'm frustrated at the poor featureset of WordPress out-of-the-box.
 Together with poor starting speed that gets slower as I rectify the lack of features with performance-draining plugins.

 Now, I won't be dropping WordPress completely.
 Because it has a place in certain applications.
 So I will explore better ways to implement WordPress for specific projects during 2020.
-But for the rest of this year, I will focus on 3 ways I will develop some websites *after WordPress*
+But for the rest of this year, I will focus on 3 ways that I will develop some websites *after WordPress*

 ## Purpose of Hello World
 The purpose of this article is to present a brief indication of what I intend this website to be.

 But because this post precedes any formal structure to the site, it can only give a hint of what's to come.
-So if your interested in extending your online publishing skills beyond WordPress, this site will help you.
+So if you're interested in extending your online publishing skills beyond WordPress, this site will help you.
 However, you'll need to be patient because I haven't even installed the notification service yet.

 ## What to do After WordPress
 Here are my three ways to restart or renew my websites *after WordPress*.